Member Organizations

 Regulation of Accountancy Profession

-Individual professionals may voluntarily join a state-level accountancy organization, which is authorized to issue regulations in accordance with the Mexican Constitution.
-Several professional accountancy organizations exist in Mexico with voluntary membership; however, apart from the Instituto Mexicano de Contadores Públicos (IMCP), it is unclear whether they have established membership requirements and regulate their members.
+Professional accountants may voluntarily join a state-level professional accountancy organization, which is authorized to regulate its members in accordance with the Political Constitution of the United Mexican States (Constitución Política de los Estados Unidos Mexicanos).
+Several professional accountancy organizations operate in Mexico on a voluntary membership basis; however, apart from the Instituto Mexicano de Contadores Públicos, there is limited publicly available information on whether other organizations have established formal membership requirements or regulatory functions.

-Lastly, professional accountants who intend to carry out audits for tax purposes need to register with the Federal General Administration of Tax Audit, a division of Mexico's Internal Revenue Department.
-Any practitioner affiliated with a state professional accountancy organization is eligible for inclusion in the list of qualified auditors maintained by the tax authorities.
-The Internal Revenue Department has the power to impose civil and criminal penalties on auditors who certify misleading or inaccurate numbers about a client's taxable profits.
-In addition, if a tax authority is dissatisfied with the performance of any auditors, their names may be sanctioned, suspended, or struck from the list.
+Professional accountants intending to perform audits for tax purposes must also register with the Federal General Administration of Tax Audit (Administración General de Auditoría Fiscal Federal), which operates under Mexico’s tax authority, the Tax Administration Service (Servicio de Administración Tributaria).
+Practitioners affiliated with a state-level professional accountancy organization may be included in the list of qualified tax auditors maintained by the tax authorities.
+The tax authority has the power to impose civil and criminal penalties on auditors who certify misleading or inaccurate tax information and may suspend or remove auditors from the approved register where warranted.

 -